NDevTK/OriginMarker/security.md

 #### 4.10.3.
 Information Loss in Base Conversion and Character Set Mapping

 - **Mechanism:** Converting hash output (hex string from SHA-256) to a smaller/different character set (emojis via `base2base`).
 - **Impact on OriginMarker:** The primary risk is not cryptographic weakness of the hash itself, but potential for _perceptual collisions_ where different unique origins might map to visually similar or identical emoji strings if the `base2base` mapping or emoji alphabet were flawed or too small.
-This does not compromise the underlying SHA-256 hash.
+This does not compromise the underlying SHA-256 hash but undermines visual distinctiveness.
 - **Severity:** Low (for cryptographic impact), Medium (for perceptual collision risk, linked to 4.4.3).
 - **Mitigation Context:** The `base2base` function uses a defined mapping; SHA-256 provides cryptographic strength.
 The main concern is visual distinctiveness, addressed by emoji list curation (Section 3, Section 5) and user education (5.3.2).
 Recommendation 5.9.3 advises analyzing transformations for entropy loss, though for OriginMarker, the input to hashing (origin string) is variable-entropy, and the output of SHA-256 is fixed-entropy.
 The `base2base` is a presentation layer.